STOCKS NEWS EUROPE-UK small caps off 0.3 percent at midday

-The FTSE Small Cap index slips 0.3 percent in midday trade, outperforming the broader market, with the FTSE 100 down 0.9 percent and the midcaps 0.7 percent weaker.
+The FTSE Small Cap index remains 0.3 percent lower at midday, performing better than the FTSE 100 and FTSE 250 indexes, which shed 0.8 percent and 1.0 percent respectively.

-Styles & Wood climbs 1 percent after the provider of property support services wins a two-year framework agreement with Shropshire Council for the supply and installation of solar photovoltaic (PV) panels.
+Max Petroleum drops 52 percent after the Kazakhstan-focused oil producer says it may have to significantly curtail its exploration if it does not get additional funding, and that drilling at its NUR-1 exploration well would be delayed due to technical problems.

-Aureus Mining advances 1.1 percent after the company unveils drilling and trench results from Leopard Rock in Liberia, which Shore Capital says are good, prompting the broker to repeat its "buy" rating on the stock.
+"We will reduce our target price later in the day to reflect i) the increased risk for the NUR-1 well, ii) heightened financial risk, iii) reduced availability of capital for development funding and iv) lower crude oil prices.
+In the immediate term we suggest selling out of the stock," Merchant Securities says in a note, downgrading its rating for Max Petroleum to "sell"

 Reuters messaging rm://jon.hopkins.thomsonreuters.com@reuters.net